StyleBooth: Image Style Editing with Multimodal Instruction: StyleBooth

-Text-based methods perform editing following text-only instructions.
+\textbf{Text-based and exemplar-based style editing.} Text-based methods perform editing following text-only instructions.
 During training, instruction templates are randomly selected and the identifier "<style>" is replaced by the actual style name.
 We follow the methodology of InstructPix2Pix and fine-tune from their pre-trained model.
 Supervised by the paired images, the model learns to add the specific style following text-only instructions.

 Style of exemplar image and that of target image must be well-aligned during training phase.
 We search for the most appropriate exemplars from other target images in the same style subset.
 Within a style subset, we first calculate CLIP score for every target image with other in-class stylized images.
 Images with the highest score are the most similar ones and they are the most appropriate candidates as exemplar-style images.
 During training, the final exemplar will be randomly selected from the top 10 most similar images.
 An instruction template is randomly selected and encoded into text features by $\mathcal{C_T}$, where the identifier "<image>" is treated as an unknown identifier at the beginning.
 Composed of exemplar image features, the original textual instruction is transformed into a multimodal instruction $h$.
 The training objective is changed into: